Elaine massacre: Aftermath

-Another reason for silence was that the second Ku Klux Klan began to be active in Arkansas in 1921, concentrating in black-majority areas.
-It used intimidation and attacks to keep blacks suppressed.
+Another reason for silence was that the second Ku Klux Klan began to be active in Arkansas in 1921, concentrating in Black-majority areas.
+It used intimidation and attacks to keep Black farmers suppressed.
 Author Richard Wright grew up in Phillips County and discusses it in his autobiography Black Boy.
-He wrote that when he questioned his mother about why their people didn't fight back, "the fear that was in her made her slap me into silence".
+He wrote that when he questioned his mother about why their people did not fight back, "the fear that was in her made her slap me into silence".

-A 1961 article, "Underlying Causes of the Elaine Riot," claimed that blacks were planning an insurrection, based on interviews with whites who had been alive at the time, and that they were fairly treated by planters of the area.
+A 1961 article, "Underlying Causes of the Elaine Riot", claimed that Black farmers were planning an insurrection, based on interviews with Whites who had been alive at the time, and that they were fairly treated by planters of the area.
 It repeated rumors of 1919 that certain planters were targeted for murder.
 This view has been generally discounted by historians publishing since the late 20th century.

 In early 2000, a conference on the Elaine riot was held at the Delta Cultural Center in the county seat of Helena, Arkansas.
 It was an effort to review the facts but did not result in "closure" for the people of Phillips County.
 The Associated Press spoke with author Grif Stockley, who has published a book on the riot.
 He said that in 2000, there were still two versions of the riot, which he characterized as the "white" version, related to their idea that the union planned an attack on whites, and a "black" version, related to farmers' efforts to gain fair settlements of their crops.
 Stockley said there "was plenty of evidence to say whites attacked blacks indiscriminately".
 Local electoral offices were divided between the races in West Helena and the county.

 Memorial

-In September, 2019, 100 years after the event, an Elaine Massacre Memorial was unveiled.
-A Memorial Willow Tree planted at the memorial in April, 2019, was cut down in August, and a "memorial tag" stolen.
+In September 2019, 100 years after the event, an Elaine Massacre Memorial was unveiled.
+A Memorial Willow Tree planted at the memorial in April 2019 had been cut down in August, and a "memorial tag" stolen.
 Local residents wanted the vandalism investigated as a hate crime, but the case was still unsolved as of 2021.